-We have a set of 15 laptops which are connected to a wireless system, and an additional 10 bay computer suite to which all children have access.
-In addition, we have 4 interactive whiteboards and several free standing computers for pupils to use.
-We teach ICT skills as well as incorporating it in other areas of the curriculum,
+We have a set of 20 Chromebooks which are connected to a wireless system.
+In addition, we have 4 interactive whiteboards and several IPads/books for pupils to use.
+We teach computing skills as well as incorporating it in other areas of the curriculum,